 I recently posted this question on social media.
-It's asked by many locals young and old in the gym and swimming pool.
-What's the motivation behind dedication to consistent training?
+It's asked by many locals, young and old, in the gym and swimming pool.
+What's the motivation behind dedicating yourself to consistent training?

-"Someone once told me I am always going to be fat because I am type one diabetic.
+"Someone once told me I am always going to be fat because I am a Type 1 diabetic.
 That sparked something inside me and motivated me to prove them wrong.
-It's been a little over a year and I have taken off 51 pounds and I'm feeling great.
-And those two great words – never quit – are a big part of my life."
+It's been a little over a year, and I have taken off 51 pounds and am feeling great.
+And those two great words -- never quit -- are a big part of my life."

 I know having a group does it for me.
-I train kids 20 years younger than I am and strive to hang with them each day at 6am.
+I train people 20 years younger than I am and strive to hang with them each day at 6 a.m.
 Being part of a group, or a group trainer, makes you work harder than if you were by yourself.
 You'd feel bad if you let down the team by failing to show up or work hard.
-This one is implemented by many different groups from athletes in sports of all ages, ballet dancers, CrossFitters, and group training instructors in all types of workouts.
+This one is implemented by many different groups from athletes in sports of all ages, ballet dancers, CrossFitters and group training instructors in all types of workouts.

-Many people workout to stay healthy for their family or future family.
+Many people work out to stay healthy for familial reasons.
 That was certainly the case for this motivated military lawyer:

 "My motivation is knowing that being physically fit is at the core of being a good Marine.
 It can save your life.
 I also remind myself that our enemies are training just as hard, and if I slack off, people can die.
 That's what gets me going on the days where I'm just not feeling it."

-There are many great sayings and self talk out there that can motivate us to train hard.
-I personally have used the following.
+There are many great sayings and self-talk out there that can motivate us to train hard.
+I have used the following.